gandallab/brain_CTP_deconv/deconvolution/README.md

 # README: brain_CTP deconvolution script

 This directory contains scripts used to perform brain_CTP deconvolution as described in Yap et al. 2023.
 As described in the manuscript, the below deconvolution pipeline was identified to be the best (at least when using the datasets available to us) after extensive testing of other deconvolution methods and marker probe identification methods.
-RMarkdown documents are provided in [a relative link](README.md)
+RMarkdown documents demonstrating comparisons of different deconvolution methods are provided [here](https://github.com/gandallab/brain_CTP_deconv/tree/main/analysis)

 # Quick start